EMT Training in Reno, NV with Course and Program Descriptions

 Within a 50-mile radius of Reno, Nevada, only one school offers a training program for individuals desiring to become EMTs.
 Truckee Meadows Community College (TMCC) is a 2-year community college serving as many as 13,000 students a semester at five different locations, making it the fastest-growing college in northern Nevada.
 It has a campus about five miles, or about a 15-minute drive, from downtown Reno.

-TMCC offers EMT-Basic and EMT-Intermediate/Enhanced courses as well as an EMT-Paramedic Certificate program.
+TMCC offers EMT-Basic and EMT-Advanced courses as well as an EMT-Paramedic Certificate program.
 All meet state and national certification requirements.
 This article also includes a table of facts about the school, such as size, campus setting, tuition and the percentage of students who receive financial aid.

 This table showcases pertinent information than an individual should consider when deciding on a school.

 |Campus Setting||Mid-sized city|